CodingNoob234/casestudy-neural-networks/README.md

 - Are we supposed to perform the goodness-of-fit for the models (MSE, likelihood, R^2)?

 ## Feedback Enzo
-- Diebold-Moriano for comparing accuracy -> to be added
+- Diebold-Moriano for comparing accuracy -> added
 - Trade off complexity capturing highly non-linear relations, versus simplicity, estimation consistency and faster.
 - 2 Nodes (only option between input output) -> this is fixed
 - Activation function is IMPORTANT!
 Especially for insample estimation and analysis --> changed to sigmoid function